TheThreadMaster/AI-Powered-Antivirus/docs/AI_Shield_Report.md

 ### Final Assessment

-AI Shield is a well-architected, feature-rich cybersecurity solution that successfully combines modern web technologies with advanced security techniques.
+AI-Powered Antivirus is a well-architected, feature-rich cybersecurity solution that successfully combines modern web technologies with advanced security techniques.
 The system demonstrates strong potential for both personal and small business use cases.
-With continued development focusing on ML model training, real sandbox integration, and enterprise features, AI Shield can evolve into a production-ready security platform.
+With continued development focusing on ML model training, real sandbox integration, and enterprise features, AI-Powered Antivirus can evolve into a production-ready security platform.

-The modular architecture, comprehensive feature set, and modern technology stack position AI Shield as a competitive solution in the cybersecurity market.
+The modular architecture, comprehensive feature set, and modern technology stack position AI-Powered Antivirus as a competitive solution in the cybersecurity market.
 The open-source nature allows for community contributions and customization, making it an attractive option for organizations seeking cost-effective security solutions.

-**Recommendation**: AI Shield is suitable for deployment in personal and small business environments.
+**Recommendation**: AI-Powered Antivirus is suitable for deployment in personal and small business environments.
 For enterprise deployment, additional development in authentication, scalability, and ML model training is recommended.

 ---